-It is noteworthy that Pennsylvania is the only state that routinely requires landfills to monitor radiation levels in incoming wastes to ensure public health and the environment are protected.
+It is noteworthy that Pennsylvania is the only state that requires through regulation that landfills monitor radiation levels incoming wastes to ensure public health and the environment are protected.
 Should waste trigger a radiation monitor, the landfill must use a conservative and highly protective protocol that DEP developed to determine if the amount and concentration of the radioactive material can be accepted.
 This protocol ensures that TENORM does not pose a risk to public health from disposal at an approved site.

-DEP will manage and fund the study, which is expected to take 12 to 14 months, and it will be a transparent process.
-The study proposal and summary are posted at www.dep.state.pa.us at the "Oil and Gas Development Radiation Study" button on the front page.
+DEP will manage and fund the study, which will begin in April 2013 and is expected to take 12 to 14 months.
+The study proposal, summary and sampling and quality assurance plans are posted at www.dep.state.pa.us at the "Oil and Gas Development Radiation Study" banner #4 at the top of the front page.